woleet/woleet-weblibs/README.md

 ## Dependencies

-Woleet Web libraries are provided as 5 separate javascript files.
+Woleet web libraries are provided as 5 separate javascript files.
 For convenience, all these files are also wrapped into a single *woleet-weblibs.js* file and minified versions are available.

   - *woleet-verify.js* provides file verification methods.
 It relies on: